7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Lodging

 One of my favorite things about this thru-hike is staying in the rustic and simple tea houses.
 These are very simple โ€˜guest housesโ€™ in villages where you get a bed (normally twin share), and you can often eat there.
 The bathrooms are shared and simple.
-You donโ€™t have to book in advance for lodging typically.
+You typically donโ€™t have to book lodging in advance.
 There is always a shared area where you eat, gather around the fire, and socialize.

 Best Time of Year to Hike Annapurna Circuit